Mic92/cntr/README.md

     -V, --version                Print version

 COMMAND:
-    Command and arguments to execute [default: $SHELL] Use '--' to separate command from options
+    Command and arguments to execute [default: /bin/sh] Use '--' to separate command from options
 ```